mandiant/flare-vm/README.md

 Customized Package Selection
 ======================
-You can know select which packages you wish to install!
+You can now select which packages you wish to install!

 * *NOTE*: By customizing your own packages list, you will NOT automatically get the newly added packages by simply running `cup all`.
 You can always manually install a new package by using `cinst` or `choco install` command.
 * For a list of available packages to use, please refer to [packages.csv](packages.csv)